rschwabco/aserto-demo/Tutorial.md

 }
 ```

+We'll rename the file `hello.rego` to `asertodemo.GET.api.protected`.
-Next, we'll change the package name to match the path of our Express API.
-The structure of the package name is:
+We'll open the file and change the package name to match the path of our Express API.
+The basic structure of the package name is:

 ```
 [policy-root].[VERB].[path]